flock-lab/flock/README.md

 ## License

-Copyright (c) 2020-2021, UMD Database Group.
+Copyright (c) 2020-2021 Gang Liao.
 All rights reserved.
 The library, examples, and all source code are released under Apache 2.0.